U.S. Department of State Seal

 Road Conditions and Safety:

-• Reckless driving: Speeding, reckless passing, and failure to obey other traffic laws are common in all regions of Thailand.
+• Reckless driving: Speeding, reckless passing, and failure to obey other traffic laws are common in Thailand.
 Traffic moves on the left.
 Some drivers move illegally against the traffic.
 Scooters and motorbikes commonly drive on the sidewalks during rush hour and other periods of heavy traffic.
 Commercial drivers commonly consume alcohol, amphetamines, and other stimulants.

 • Accidents involving motorcycles can be deadly.
-Riders may incur serious injuries when they are not wearing helmets or proper clothing and footwear.
-According to the World Health Organization, in 2016, 74 percent of traffic fatalities involved riders of 2-and 3-wheeled vehicles.
+Riders may incur serious injuries when not wearing helmets or proper clothing and footwear.
+In 2024, multiple U.S. citizens died in traffic accidents involving riders of 2- and 3-wheeled vehicles in Thailand.
 Use of motorcycle helmets is mandatory, but this law is sporadically enforced.

 • Use a pedestrian bridge to cross the road where one is available, including in front of the U.S. Embassy on Wireless Road and on Sukhumvit Road, where many pedestrians have been killed and several U.S. citizens seriously injured.
 Look carefully in both directions before crossing streets, even when using a marked crosswalk.